Realistic Full-Body Anonymization with Surface-Guided GANs: Introduction

-First, we propose \textit{Variational Surface Adaptive Modulation} \textit{(\modulationMetodNoiseShort)} that projects the input latent space of the generator to an intermediate surface-adaptive latent space.
-This allows the generator to directly map the latent factors of variations to relevant surface locations, resulting in a latent space disentangled from the spatial image.
+First, to efficiently utilize the powerful CSE representation, we propose \textit{Variational Surface Adaptive Modulation} \textit{(\modulationMetodNoiseShort)}. \modulationMetodNoiseShort projects the input latent space of the generator to an intermediate surface-adaptive latent space.
+This allows the generator to directly map the latent factors of variations to relevant surface locations (\eg relate "red shirt" to the upper body independent of its spatial position), resulting in a latent space disentangled from the spatial image.
+The explicit disentangled representation is unique to \modulationMetodNoiseShort, which significantly improves latent disentanglement and image fidelity compared to previous spatially-invariant \cite{karras2019style,zhao2021comodGAN} and spatial-adaptive modulation \cite{Park_2019}.

 Secondly, we propose \emph{Discriminator Surface Supervision} that incentivizes the discriminator to learn pixel-to-surface correspondences.
 The surface awareness of the discriminator provides higher-fidelity feedback to the generator, which significantly improves image quality.
-In fact, we show that the surface-aware feedback from the discriminator is a key factor to the powerful representation learned by \modulationMetodNoiseShort , where similar semantic-based supervision \cite{schonfeld2020oasis} yields suboptimal results.
+In fact, we find that the surface-aware feedback from the discriminator is a key factor to the powerful representation learned by \modulationMetodNoiseShort , where similar semantic-based supervision \cite{schonfeld2020oasis} yields suboptimal results.

-Finally, we present a full-body anonymization framework for in-the-wild images that produces close-to-photorealistic images.
+Thirdly, we present a novel full-body anonymization framework that produces close-to-photorealistic images.
 We demonstrate that surface-guided anonymization significantly improves upon traditional methods (\eg pixelation) in terms of data usability and privacy.
 For example, pixelation degrades the person average precision by 14.4 for Mask R-CNN \cite{he2017mask} instance segmentation.
 In contrast, surface-guided anonymization yields only a 2.8 degradation.